 - Experience living, working, or visiting Morocco a plus due to conference location.

-- Must be available to work in person in Boston, MA throughout the fall semester 2017.
+- Must be available to work in person in Boston, MA throughout the Spring semester 2018.

-- On-the-job training in event planning, communication, student organizing, and non-profit management.
+- On-the-job training in program planning, communication, student organizing, and non-profit management.

 - A deeper understanding of the inner workings of a 501(c)3 non-profit organization.